A-G-Shaikh/a-g-shaikh.github.io/_posts/2025-10-24-on-journalling.markdown

 All you need is a quiet moment, a page, and willingness to listen inwardly.
 Start where you are — no rules, no editing.

-Are you ready to turn insights into action?
+Are you ready to enact those insights ?

 ---